rstudio/rstudio/dependencies/windows/README.md

 Configure Windows for RStudio Development
 =============================================================================

-These instructions are intended to be used on a clean Windows-10 machine.
-The scripts may not behave correctly if any dependencies are already installed.
+These instructions are intended for a clean Windows-10 machine and may not produce a successful build environment if any dependencies are already installed.

-A summary of the steps:

-1. Run PowerShell script to bootstrap essential tools
-2. Clone the RStudio repo
-3. Run batch file from the repo to install the remaining dependencies
-4. Configure the project in Qt Creator and build

-Install-RStudio-Prereqs.ps1
+Bootstrap
 =============================================================================
 - Open an Administrator PowerShell and enter these commands
 - `Set-ExecutionPolicy Unrestricted -force`